Front / Business Areas / Container goods

 By choosing Kalundborg Container Terminal, you save both nautical miles, steaming time, and fuel.

-Vessels with a draft of more than 7.7 metres cannot pass through Drogden south of Copenhagen, and you have to go north of Zealand to enter the Baltic Sea.
+Ships with a draft of more than 7.7 meters cannot pass through Drogden south of Copenhagen.
+Therefore, you have to go north of Zealand to enter the Baltic Sea.

 This means that you will have to travel 214 nautical miles round trip, sail for up to 12 extra hours and emit unnecessary emissions along the way.